AVsitterPlus/AVsitterPlus/AVsitterPlus/avsitterplus_link_message_reference.md

 AVP_root-RLV tells AVP_root-RLV-extra to open "Restrict" menu.

 ### 90210
-Default integer for a SEQUENCE line in the AVpos notecard.
+Default integer for a SEQUENCE line in the AVP_Positions notecard.
 Used by AVP_sequence.

 ### 90211
 AVP_control sends [CAPTURE] message to AVP_root-RLV.